jamesxwong/WNV-PPI/README.md

 # WNV-PPI
-Structure-based prediction of West Nile virus-human protein-protein interactions It is the supplementary material of detailed tables of SPPIN and CPPIN .
+Structure-based prediction of West Nile virus-human protein-protein interactions.
+It is the supplementary material of detailed tables of SPPIN and CPPIN .